alethasis/WA-Hide-Show-Objectives/README.md

 - Hide
 - Collapse All
 - Show & Expand
-- Collapse All But Instance (will constinue to show M+ info, Torghast info, etc.)
+- Collapse All But Instance (will continue to show M+ info, Torghast info, etc.)

 ---